Key points in this article:

 Browsing your product listings, adding items to the cart, and checking out are all part of it as well.
 Follow-up communications after the sale can also play a role in somebody’s overall impression of your company.

-Successful ecommerce businesses use carefully crafted strategies to improve this aspect so that visitors come back for future purchases.
+Successful businesses use carefully crafted strategies to improve this aspect so that visitors come back for future ecommerce purchases.

 What is customer experience management?

-Customer experience management is the act of planning and designing customer interactions with your website.
+Customer experience management (CXM) is the act of planning and designing customer interactions with your website.
 It involves a combination of web design, marketing, and personalized communication with shoppers.

 A strong management strategy in this area enhances the entire purchasing journey for customers in digital commerce and ecommerce alike.
-There are plenty of specific, measurable techniques you can use to ameliorate this from beginning to end.
+There are plenty of specific, measurable techniques you can use to ameliorate CXM from beginning to end.

 Like all components of web design and online marketing, this is a long-term strategy that takes time and dedication.
 However, the results are well worth it!

-Why is providing a positive customer experience important in ecommerce?
+Why is customer experience important in ecommerce?

-Ways to create an excellent ecommerce customer experience
+How to improve your ecommerce customer experience

 Fortunately, you don’t have to leave customer experience up to chance.
 There are dozens of tried-and-true strategies that can make shopping better for your visitors.
 Here are 13 great tips for ensuring that people enjoy making purchases from your store!